 The following figure shows the topology of the programmable row tap values decreasing from the root.
-Higher tap values mean higher delays and higher crossing SLR clock skew, because the higher tap values add additional uncertainty for timing due to the Min-Max variation.
+Higher tap values mean higher delays and higher crossing SLR clock skew, because the higher tap values add additional uncertainty for timing due to the minimum/maximum delay variation introduced by the manufacturing process variation.
 This makes it more difficult to meet timing near the root where programmable tap delay values are higher.
 Farther from the root in the vertical direction, there is less uncertainty, and it is generally easier to fix hold violations on crossing SLR buses.
 For SLR crossing buses that are farther from the root in the horizontal direction, the clock row delays increase.
-This additional delay introduces more Min-Max variation and reduces the performance of SLR crossings.
+This additional delay introduces more minimum/maximum delay variation and reduces the performance of SLR crossings.

-0 Lower 1 Delay Programmable Row Tap Values Higher Clock Delay Root Higher Higher 4 Delay Delay Further Further 3 from Root from Root Lower Delay
+0 Lower 1 Delay Programmable Row Tap Values Higher Clock Delay Root Higher Higher Delay 4 Delay Further Further from Root from Root Lower Delay

-Figure 135: Row Programmable Tap Delay Settings Across an UltraScale+ SSI Technology Device
+Figure 132: Row Programmable Tap Delay Settings Across an UltraScale+ SSI Technology Device